jdavanne/terraform-provider-xmft/API-ISSUES.md

 # TF integration

 - default (optional) vs unknown value (optional/computed)
+   - input can be null,unknown,empty/def
+   - output can be null,unknown,empty
+   - "" becomes null -> yes : use default "" and emptyIsNull, or use optional
+   - null keeps null -> yes : use default else use default and emptyIsNull
+     - emptyIsNull doesn't send any value
+     - emptyIsNull convert null to ""
 - sub struct management with unknown pointer vs object => onsequence on documentation
 - dependencies on fields / bool enabled